desingh-rajan/surya-kitchens-frontend/README.md

 ---

-**Built with ❤️ for Surya Kitchens - Preserving Traditional Cooking Methods**
+**Built with ❤️ for Surya's Cookware - Preserving Traditional Cooking Methods**